Mugberia Gangadhar Mahavidyalaya

 Mugberia Gangadhar Mahavidyalaya, established in 1964, is one of the oldest colleges in Purba Medinipur district, West Bengal, India.
 It offers undergraduate courses in arts, commerce and sciences.
 It is affiliated to Vidyasagar University.
+Recently, it has been reaccredited by the National Assessment and Accreditation Council (NAAC) in its 4th cycle with a grade of A and a CGPA of 3.12.